ivancabrera02/KeyTheft/README.md

 # KeyTheft

-**Novel SAM dump via RemoteRegistry handle theft — bypasses lsass PPL, outputs XOR-encrypted PNG files with zero `regf` signature on disk.**
+**SAM dump via RemoteRegistry handle theft, outputs XOR-encrypted PNG files with zero `regf` signature on disk.**

 ## What is this?